 "Rainforest of tropical Australia", and to get footage for a series of

 documentaries.
-I was there most recently in February of 2013.
-I still see and photograph new species there every time.
+I haven't been there since February of 2013.
 Along with Possum Valley, it is still

-one of the best value wildlife accommodations in Australia...
+one of the best value wildlife rainforest accommodations in Australia...

 There is a trail around the property, but you'll spend most of your time around the central porch area, or on the porches of your accommodation.